 In addition to data protection law, Mari-Liis concentrates on intellectual property and IT law, where she advises clients on matters such as licensing and transferring intellectual property rights, trademark disputes, confidentiality, software development, etc.

-Mari-Liis has taught data protection as a guest lecturer in Estonian Business School and Estonian Entrepreneurship University of Applied Sciences, and intellectual property and IT in the Institute of Computer Science in the University of Tartu.
+As a guest lecturer, Mari-Liis teaches intellectual property law to master’s degree students of Estonian Business School’s and Estonian Academy of Music and Theatre’s joint curriculum for cultural management.
+She has also taught data protection as a guest lecturer in Estonian Business School and Estonian Entrepreneurship University of Applied Sciences, and intellectual property and IT in the Institute of Computer Science in the University of Tartu.

 Mari-Liis is the only member representing Estonia in the International Network of Privacy Law Professionals (INPLP), a not-for-profit international network of qualified professionals providing expert counsel on legal and compliance issues relating to data privacy and associated matters.
 Among other things, Mari-Liis and the other members of the INPLP continuously provide privacy updates in the INPLP’s website’s news section (https://inplp.com/latest-news/).